NotJeven/eris/readme.md

 ### Special Thanks

-- Vanman; for hosting and supporting my endevours
+- Vanman; for hosting and supporting my endeavours
 - Anster, Buikes, Colin, Dekameter, and friends; for countless late night beta tests and inspiration
 - Moesh; for inspiring Eris, and his technical and gameplay assistance